SparkPost/support-docs/content/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

 ## Create a secure tracking domain on SparkPost

-After configuring your CDN, you need instruct SparkPost to encode your links using HTTPS and verify your domain - instructions [here](#switch-to-secure).
+After configuring your CDN, you need instruct SparkPost to encode your links using HTTPS and verify your domain - instructions [here](#switch-tracking-domain-to-secure-and-validate).

 ---
-## <a name="cloudflare"></a> Step by Step Guide with CloudFlare
+## Step by Step Guide with CloudFlare

-_Updated: December 2021.
-Now uses a simpler forwarding method without the need for custom page rules, and to reflect the current web UI._
+_Updated December 2021.
+Uses a simpler forwarding method without the need for custom page rules.
+Images and descriptions follow the current CloudFlare web UI._

-CloudFlare requires you to use their nameservers, i.e. to give them control over routing for the entire organizational domain.
-That means it works a bit differently to the other CDNs listed here.
+> CloudFlare requires you to use their nameservers, i.e. to give them control over routing for the entire organizational domain.
+That means it works differently to the other CDNs listed here.

 1. Create (or log in to your existing) CloudFlare account.

-1. Add your domain, if it is not already served by CloudFlare.

-   Go to the "websites" option in the navigation menu on the CloudFlare UI.
+1. Go to the "websites" option in the navigation menu on the CloudFlare UI.

    ![](media/enabling-https-engagement-tracking-on-sparkpost/cloudflare_UI.png)

-   Choose "Add a Site".
-CloudFlare will scan your existing DNS provider and collect records.

-   Review your DNS records.
+   If your organizational domain is already shown here, you can skip this step.
+Otherwise choose "Add a Site".

-   If you are using other nameservers, CloudFlare will prompt you to change to point to specifically-named CloudFlare nameservers (yours may be different to the example shown below).
+   CloudFlare will scan your existing DNS provider to collect records, and prompt you to change to use specifically-named CloudFlare nameservers (yours may be different to the example shown below).
 You will require a login to your existing DNS provider to be able to change them; beyond the scope of this document.

    Wait for the changes to take effect.
 You can monitor this in the CloudFlare UI.